-Recently, Houthi posted a video of the attack on the cargo ship Tutor in the Red Sea.
+Recently, Houthi posted a video of the attack on the Tutor cargo ship in the Red Sea.
 The video showed that the attack hit the engine compartment near the stern, causing the ship to lose its ability to move.
-Then, a second attack hit the middle part of the port side of the Tutor, creating a large explosion and a column of black smoke.
+Then, a second attack hit the middle part of the left side of the Tutor, creating a large explosion and a column of black smoke.

-The Tutor had a crew of 22, mostly Filipinos, who were rescued by US helicopters, but one Filipino sailor is still missing.
+The Tutor had a crew of 22, most of them Filipinos.
+They were rescued by US helicopters, but one Filipino sailor is still missing.

 Source: https://congthuong.vn/video-tau-hang-tren-bien-do-phat-no-do-bi-xuong-tu-sat-houthi-tap-kich-327465.html